daman-khaira/BraggNN_IPU/README.md

 # BraggNN_IPU

-IPU version of the BraggNN as described in: https://github.com/lzhengchun/BraggNN
+IPU compatible version of BraggNN as available at: https://github.com/lzhengchun/BraggNN